seanwevans/MoQTail/SECURITY.md

    * Steps to reproduce (PoC).
    * Impact assessment (confidentiality, integrity, availability).
    * Proposed patch or mitigation if available.
-2. Encrypt reports with our PGP key *(fingerprint TBD; will be published here and on keys.openpgp.org).*  Unencrypted reports are accepted but discouraged.
+2. Encrypt reports with our PGP key *(fingerprint available on our website).*  Unencrypted reports are accepted but discouraged.
 3. We will acknowledge receipt **within three (3) business days** and provide a tracking ID.

 > **Please do *not* open public GitHub issues or discuss potential vulnerabilities in public fora until we coordinate disclosure.**